 But now I am used to it.
-The only thing I can think of that it is like is the color of the paper!
+The only thing I can think of that it is like is the COLOR of the paper!
 A yellow smell.

 There is a very funny mark on this wall, low down, near the mopboard.
 A streak that runs round the room.
-It goes behind every piece of furniture, except the bed, a long, straight, even smooch, as if it had been rubbed over and over.
+It goes behind every piece of furniture, except the bed, a long, straight, even SMOOCH, as if it had been rubbed over and over.

 I wonder how it was done and who did it, and what they did it for.
-Round and round and round-round and round-it makes me dizzy!
+Round and round and round-it makes me dizzy!